raspberrypi/documentation/remote-access/samba.md

 ### Installing CIFS/Samba support

-By default, Raspbian does not include CIFS/Samba support, but this can easily be added.
+By default, Raspberry Pi OS does not include CIFS/Samba support, but this can easily be added.
 The following commmands will install all the required components for using Samba as a server or a client.

 ```bash
 sudo apt update